How pods get addresses, how ipamd manages them, and the ENI limits that break clusters at the worst possible moment

 AWS services can’t route to pod IPs.
 ALBs and NLBs work with VPC IPs.
 Getting traffic from a load balancer into a pod through an overlay requires a NodePort hop through kube-proxy’s iptables chains.
 Extra latency, extra failure surface, source IP lost at the first NAT.

 The VPC CNI solves all three by giving every pod a real IP from your VPC subnet.
 No encapsulation.
-Pod A at 10.0.1.11 and Pod B at 10.0.2.16 communicate directly through the VPC routing table.
+Pod A at 10.0.1.11 and Pod D at 10.0.2.16 communicate directly through the VPC routing table.
+The diagram below shows exactly what changes.

 Every pod consumes a real VPC IP address.
-A 200-node cluster running 30 pods per node holds 6,000 pod IPs in your subnets — before accounting for node IPs, ENI primary IPs, and warm pool reserves.
+A 200-node cluster running 30 pods per node holds 6,000 pod IPs in your subnets — before accounting for node IPs, ENI primary IPs, and the warm pool ipamd pre-allocates on every node.
 In a /24 with 254 usable addresses, this arithmetic becomes a crisis fast.

 Section 2 — ipamd: the daemon that runs before your pod does